averbraeck/dsol/docs/3-basics/model-structure.md

     /**
      * Get the output statistics for this model.
-     * @return List&lt;OutputStatistic&gt; the output statistics for this model */
+     * @return List&lt;StatisticsInterface&gt; the output statistics for this model */
-    List<OutputStatistic<?>> getOutputStatistics();
+    List<StatisticsInterface<T>> getOutputStatistics();

+    /**
+     * Set the initial streams of the model based on a StreamInformation object.
+     * @param streamInformation StreamInformation; the random streams to use */ void setStreamInformation(StreamInformation streamInformation);

+    /**
+     * Return the available streams of the model stored in a StreamInformation object.
+     * @return streamInformation StreamInformation; the random streams used by the model */
+    StreamInformation getStreamInformation();
 }
 ```

 * The `constructModel()` method that is called whenever a `Replication` is initialized.
 In essence, the `constructModel()` method does exactly what the name suggests: it builds a new, blank version of the model.
-When multiple replications are carries out with a model, we have to be able to ensure that the model is blank when initialized (at least when the replication mode is equal to `ReplicationMode.TERMINATING`; see below under replication modes for more explanation).
+When multiple replications are carried out with a model, we have to be able to ensure that the model is blank when initialized (at least when the replication mode is equal to `ReplicationMode.TERMINATING`; see below under replication modes for more explanation).
 When expensive calculations have to be made to construct the model, these can of course be cached.
 The constructore of the model class can take care of the one-off initializations that will speed up the model construction.
 * The `getSimulator()` method that can tell on which simulator the model runs.
-In the code, simulation time can be requested by `getSimulator().getSimulatorTime()` to retrieve the absolute time, or `getSimulator().getSimTime()` to retrieve the wrapping `SimTime` object.
+In the code, simulation time can be requested by `getSimulator().getSimulatorTime()` to retrieve the time.
 Depending on the simulator, events can be scheduled on the event list, or other time-state related activities can be carried out.
-The `AbstractDSOLModel` class makes a reference implementation of the `getSimulator()` method, so when extending the model fro, `AbstractDSOLModel`, this method is already implemented.
+The `AbstractDSOLModel` class makes a reference implementation of the `getSimulator()` method, so when extending the model from `AbstractDSOLModel`, this method is already implemented.
 * The `getInputParameterMap()` method that is able to retrieve the input parameters for which the model runs.
 Typically, the `Treatment` for the `Experiment` specifies which input parameters are used for the execution of each of the replications in the experiment.
 Input parameters are those things that the modeler wants to be able to set to carry out `what-if` experiments with the model.
 * The `getOutputStatistics()` method that is able to report the output statistics that the model can calculate.
-This can be important for setting up a flexible user interface, where output statistics are shown to the user.
+This can be important for setting up a flexible user interface, where output statistics are shown to the user, or for exporting the output statistics at the end of a run to a file or database.
+* The `setStreamInformation(...)` and `getStreamInformation()` methods are used for providing the simulation with the correct random number generators (RNGs) and the appropriate seeds for the simulation to run.

-## ExperimentalFrame - Experiment - Treatment - Replication
+## Experiment - Replication - RunControl

-The four classes ExperimentalFrame - Experiment - Treatment - Replication take care of specifying exectly under what conditions an experiment of a model is carried out.
-Each of these four classes has a number of unique features.
+The three classes `Experiment`, `Replication`, and `RunControl` take care of specifying exactly under what conditions an experiment of a model is carried out.
+Each of these classes has a number of unique features.
 These are explained below.

+!!!
+Warning
+    The below information still needs to be updated with the changes in DSOL 4.0 and DSOL 4.1.

 ### Replication